Inference Logoinference.sh

 Apps typically process requests until completion.
 However, users may cancel long-running tasks.
 Implementing graceful cancellation ensures resources are released immediately and partial results are handled correctly.

-Define an async on_cancel method in your App class.
+Define a cancel method in your App class.
 This method is called when the supervisor receives a cancellation signal.

 Best Practices